-Prions cause bovine spongiform encephalopathy in cow, which is commonly referred to as mad cow disease, scrapie in sheep and are also suspected to cause chronic wasting disease in deer.
+Prions cause bovine spongiform encephalopathy in cows, commonly referred to as mad cow disease, scrapie in sheep and are also suspected to cause chronic wasting disease in deer.

-In humans, they can cause Creutzfeldt Jakob disease (CJD), fatal familial insomnia, kuru and Gerstmann-Sträussler-Scheinker syndrome.
-Multiple system atrophy is caused by misfolded alpha-synuclein and therefore it is also classified as a prion disease.
+In humans, prions can cause Creutzfeldt-Jakob disease (CJD), fatal familial insomnia, kuru, and Gerstmann-Sträussler-Scheinker syndrome.
+Multiple system atrophy is caused by misfolded alpha-synuclein which is also classified as a prion disease.

 When prions affect a healthy individual, they cause properly folded proteins to convert into amyloid form, in which proteins convert into aggregated beta-pleated sheets.
 When the sheets are accumulated in abnormal quantities they have the potential to damage the brain.

 The structure of the prion protein is remarkably stable and they are resistant to denaturation.
 It is therefore difficult to dispose of the infectious material.

 Incubation Period of Prion Proteins